Quick Answer

 ~$75 | 600 lumens max | CR123A | Weather resistant | ~122g

 SureFire’s reputation in law enforcement exists for a reason.
 The G2X Pro is dead simple — two modes, a click tailcap, and a polymer body that shrugs off abuse.
 I keep one in my SAR pack as a loaner and backup.
 It’s run flawlessly every single time, including one callout where it sat in a wet external pocket for six hours of steady rain.
 The two-stage output (15 lumens low / 600 lumens high) is practical.
 Con: CR123A batteries are expensive and less common than AA.
 No recharging option.
-Best for: A rugged prepper flashlight that works every time with zero complexity.
+Best for: A rugged flashlight that works every time with zero complexity.

 Sofirn BLF LT1 — Best Lantern for Area Illumination